Refine and Represent: Region-to-Object Representation Learning: Exploring Contrastive Representation Learning

 \section{Exploring Contrastive Representation Learning}

 We investigate using a contrastive objective function for $L_{repr}$.
-We use the NT-Xent objective used by the authors of SimCLR \cite{chen2020simple} and employ the same architecture, data augmentation policy, and optimization details.
-We adopt the mask sampling strategy employed by \citet{henaff2021efficient} in order to reduce the memory overhead caused by the cross-GPU \texttt{gather} operation used in contrastive learning.
-Table \ref{table:simclr_vs_byol} compares the performance when using the SimCLR objective or the BYOL objective.
-To ensure fair comparision, both methods were pretrained for 300 epochs on ImageNet100 using the $K = 128 \rightarrow K = 4$ schedule.
+We follow the authors of SimCLR \cite{chen2020simple} and use the NT-Xent objective and employ the same architecture, data augmentation policy, and optimization details.
+We adopt the mask sampling strategy employed by DetCon \cite{henaff2021efficient} in order to reduce the memory overhead caused by the cross-GPU \texttt{gather} operation used in contrastive learning. \Cref{table:simclr_vs_byol} compares the performance when using the SimCLR objective or the BYOL objective.
+Both methods were pretrained on ImageNet-100 using the default region-to-object ($K = 128 \rightarrow K = 4$) schedule.
 The BYOL objective leads to an improvement of $+4.51$ on PASCAL and $+1.44$ on Cityscapes for the task of semantic segmentation.
-We note that the authors of DetCon \cite{henaff2021efficient} demonstrated similar results when using a contrastive objective, with DetcCon\textsubscript{S} requiring up to 3 times the pretraining in order to match the performance of DetCon\textsubscript{B}.
+We note that the authors of DetCon \cite{henaff2021efficient} demonstrated similar results when using a contrastive objective, with DetCon\textsubscript{S} requiring up to 3 times the pretraining in order to match the performance of DetCon\textsubscript{B}.